Public-Private Partnership Between the Austrian Ministry of Finance and the NPO Sector

 The establishment of the Public-Private Partnership between the Austrian Ministry of Finance and the NPO sector marks a significant milestone in collaborative efforts to enhance mutual understanding.
 The lessons learned and successes achieved underscore the importance of inclusive and iterative processes in fostering productive engagement.
 As the PPP continues to evolve, it hopes to deliver sustained benefits for the NPO sector and the broader financial ecosystem in Austria.

-The Austrian NPO Sectoral Risk Assessment can be found here in German, an English version is currently being translated.
+The Austrian NPO Sectoral Risk Assessment can be found here in German, and here in English.